kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 to cluster administrators and application owners.
 These issues range from insufficient data safety, application availability, autoscaling to node draining issues.

-This KEP proposes to add a new declarative EvictionRequest API to manage the eviction of pods.
+This KEP proposes to add a new declarative EvictionRequest and Eviction API to manage the eviction of pods.
 Its mission is to allow for a cooperative termination of a pod, usually in order to run the pod on another node.
 If the owner of the pod does not cooperate, the eviction request will try to resort to a pod eviction (API-initiated Eviction).

-This new API can be used to implement additional capabilities around node draining, pod descheduling, autoscaling, or as a general interface between applications and/or controllers.
+These new APIs can be used to implement additional capabilities around node draining, pod descheduling, autoscaling, or as a general interface between applications and/or controllers.
 It would provide additional safety and observability guarantees and prevent bad practices as opposed to just using the current Eviction API endpoint and PodDisruptionBudgets.